Clash of the Cover Bands

-Clash of the Cover Bands is an American music competition television series which airs on E!.
-The show has Stephen "tWitch" Boss as host, plus Meghan Trainor, Adam Lambert and Ester Dean as judges.
-The show is produced by Jimmy Fallon.
+Clash of the Cover Bands is an American music competition television series which aired on E! from October 13 to December 22, 2021.
+Produced by Jimmy Fallon, the show was hosted by Stephen "tWitch" Boss, with Meghan Trainor, Adam Lambert and Ester Dean as judges.

-The show
+Format

 Each episode has two bands of similar musical genre, competing against each other in two rounds.
 The band with the most entertaining cover performance is declared the winner.
 The prize money is $10,000 and the winner gets a chance to perform on The Tonight Show Starring Jimmy Fallon.